jessejanderson/skylink/README.md

 ---

-As of April 30, 2023, Bluesky is still invite-only and the web app is at https://staging.bsky.app.
+As of May 17, 2023, Bluesky is still invite-only and the web app is at https://bsky.app.

-You can find me there at [@adhdjesse.com](https://staging.bsky.app/profile/adhdjesse.com)
+You can find me there at [@adhdjesse.com](https://bsky.app/profile/adhdjesse.com)

 **Contributors:**

-- [@danielhuckmann.com](https://staging.bsky.app/profile/danielhuckmann.com) - Firefox Support & Privacy Consent
+- [@danielhuckmann.com](https://bsky.app/profile/danielhuckmann.com) - Firefox Support, Privacy & Security Enhancements
-- [@aliceisjustplaying](https://staging.bsky.app/profile/alice.bsky.sh) - HTTPS Method of DID Detection
+- [@aliceisjustplaying](https://bsky.app/profile/alice.bsky.sh) - HTTPS Method of DID Detection